reactjs hooks

 React Hooks

-Hooks are a new addition to React 16.8.
+Hooks in React are a new addition to React 16.8.
 React (Reactjs Hooks) allows you to use their state and other React features without writing a single class.

-React hooks are special functions that let us “hook into” React’s features.
+Reactjs hooks are special functions that let us “hook into” React’s features.
 React’s hooks are only available in functional components.
 Previously, we could not use hooks with class components.
-If someone writes a function component, and then decides to add a state to it, then they have to convert it to a class component.
-But now you can use a hook inside a function component without converting them to a class.
+If someone writes a function component and decides to add a state to it, they have to convert it to a class component.
+But now, you can use a hook inside a function component without converting them to a class.

 1. useState